37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 - Get Out the Blankets: I grabbed some blankets from our living room to make the back seat of his car cozy.

-- Figure Out How to Hear the Baby: We’re lucky in that there’s a window directly overhanging the driveway that I could open so that we’d hear the baby if he cried.
+- Figure Out How to Hear the Baby: We’re lucky in that our baby’s window overhangs directly over the driveway.
+I opened it for the date night so that we’d hear the baby if he cried.
 Fortunately, it’s been 6 months since he cried in the middle of the night (WOW is that nice to be able to say; it was a tough first sixteen months!), but just in case, it made us feel more comfortable to be able to hear him.

 This one was a blast to set up and keep secret (though offering emoji clues throughout the week) from Paul.